NTanzeel/Replica-Proxy-Network/README.md

 1) Start by changing your directory to the project root directory.

-2) Start the gateway
+2) Start the gateway using the instructions below.

-3) Start up a server.
+3) Start up one or more server using the instructions below.

-4) Start up a client.
+4) Start up a client using the instructions below.

 ## Starting the gateway ##